 More importantly, you'll be supporting Minnesota's most beautiful places, as proceeds from license plate sales go directly to caring for our Minnesota state parks and trails.

-The Minnesota State Parks and Trails specialty license plate goes on sale December 1, 2016.
+The Minnesota State Parks and Trails specialty license plate is now available at Driver and Vehicle Services offices statewide.

 Click on a topic below to reveal more information.
 Click again to hide.

-Beginning December 1, the plate will be available at Driver and Vehicle Services (DVS) offices statewide, the same place you go to renew your driver's license and tabs.
+As of December 1, 2016 the plate is available at Driver and Vehicle Services (DVS) offices statewide, the same place you go to renew your driver's license and tabs.
+We anticipate it will be available online in the future, but at this time it can only be purchased in person at DVS offices.

 It will not be sold in the parks or through the DNR.

 Yes!
-You don't need to wait until your registration is due, you can purchase your specialty license plate any time after it goes on sale December 1.
+You don't need to wait until your registration is due, you can purchase your specialty license plate any time.

 If it is not time in your current license plate's cycle to replace the plate or tabs, you will pay a few additional dollars to switch to a specialty license plate.
 It's your choice—switch now, or wait until you replace your license plate or tabs.